Key Stage 3 (Years 7-9)

 Throughout the course, the students are supported in the development of their reading, writing and spoken language skills.

-Students study suitable accredited courses at Entry Level and Level 1 (where appropriate)
+Students study suitable accredited courses from Entry Level up to GCSE / Level 2 (where appropriate)

 Students will need to study English as a core subject until they have achieved a GCSE grade 4 or equivalent.
 As students come to us from a range of backgrounds and experiences we will seek to provide them with a programme of study which is tailored to their individual needs.